spyros-uk/facebook-contests/wp-content/plugins/nextend-facebook-connect/readme.txt

 #### Usage

-After you activated the plugin, the plugin will autmatically
+After you activated the plugin, the plugin will automatically

 * add the login buttons to the WordPress login page.
 See screenshot #1
 * add the account linking buttons to the WordPress profile page.
 See screenshot #2